NicholasJohnson9149/Udacity-P3-Behavior-Cloning/njohnson_writeup.md

 The overall strategy for deriving a model architecture was to ...

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...
+My first step was to use a convolution neural network model similar to the teh lectures, I thought this model might be appropriate because we had used it in teh past and it does very well with image and video data.
+The hidden layers allow for flexibility and each kernal gave opertuntes for refinement.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.